huynxtb/progcoder-shop-microservices/README.md

 We welcome community contributions!
 We use GitHub issues to track bugs and feature requests, and pull requests to manage contributions.
 See the [contribution information](.github/CONTRIBUTING.md) for more details.

-## Detailed Service Documentation

-For an in-depth look at each service's architecture, domain models, and implementation details, please navigate to the `src/Services/[ServiceName]` directory and read the service-specific documentation.

 ## License

 Code released under [the MIT License](LICENSE)